 Permanent eyeliner sounds like a dream.
-You can wipe your face, sneeze, have allergies, go swimming all with your eyeliner not ending up on your cheek.
+You can wipe your face, sneeze, have allergies, go swimming all with your eyeliner, not ending up on your cheek.
 But how do we get through the healing time of such a delicate area?

 Permanent makeup application has become very popular amongst women over the past five years.
 Permanent makeup is also known as:

 This phase often signified youths with black liner on tops and bottom.
-Punk eyeliner meant rebellion, depression or contempt with current social ideas.
-In the 80’s eyeliner became a free for all with strong music movements fueling fashion and makeup for both men and women.
+Punk eyeliner meant rebellion, depression, or contempt with modern social ideas.
+In the ’80s, eyeliner became a free for all with strong music movements fueling fashion and makeup for both men and women.
 Men could wear eyeliner freely with both New Wave and The Romantic phase becoming extremely popular.
 Rocks tars such as David Bowie, Mick Jagger, and Stephen Tyler all wore eyeliner as part of their mystery, and sexuality.

 Whatever the case, eyeliner is here to stay, we all have our eyeliner style, and most of us feel like we can’t live without it.
-Eyeliner can be drawn in a multitude of ways close to the eye, winged or in the water line, each way expressing how we are feeling day to day.
+Eyeliner can be drawn in a multitude of ways close to the eye, winged or in the waterline, each way expressing how we are feeling day to day.

 An expert will always be happy to offer you some education before your treatment commences.
-Getting questions answered will help put your fears at ease allowing you to get familiar with your permanent makeup technician.
+Getting questions answered will help put your fears at ease, allowing you to get familiar with your permanent makeup technician.

 A client assessment form should be filled out during this process so you can make sure you both understand each other.
 This document solidifies the style that you are discussing putting all details about the shape and length onto a form to be signed by both parties.
 There are many details to consider.
 Is your eyeliner on the inner or outer lash-line?
 How thick is it going to be?
-What color, will it raise up on the ends in the form of cats eyes?
+What color will it raise on the ends in the form of cats’ eyes?
 All these questions should be addressed and documented before moving forward.

 Now you have perfect eyeliner every hour of the day!
-You can finally wipe your eye without having to run away to fix the smear you have just created..
+You can finally wipe your eye without having to run away to fix the smear you have just created.
 Woohoo!

 Dallas Advanced Microblading Experts

-Irving TX 75063
+Irving , Texas 75063